LSSTDESC/madness/docs/index.md

 Further parameters can be passed to select the linear normalizing coefficient, learning rate, optimizer, and stopping criterion for the gradient descent.
 See the Deblending tutorial for more information.
 ### Accessing Results
-Although the solutions are obtained in the latent space, the corresponding image can direcctly be accessed though the instance of maddeb.Deblend.
+Although the solutions are obtained in the latent space, the corresponding image can direcctly be accessed though the instance of madness_deblender.Deblend.
 ```
 field0_results = deb.components[0] # All deblended galaxies in the first field
 field1_results = deb.components[1] # All deblended galaxies in the second field